Byron1z/configure-ad-B1z/README.md

 <p>
 For this Active Directory lab, we completed the Active Directory Deployment and Configuration phase.
 By configuring Active Directory on the Domain Controller, we established our infrastructure by creating a Forest, a Domain Administrator account, and joining Client-1 PC to the Domain.

-  This tutorial was to help us have a better understanding of Active Directory and Domain Controllers, along with Understanding network security protocols through VMs within Azure's Cloud.
+  This tutorial was to help us have a better understanding of Active Directory, Domain environments, GPOs, along with Understanding network security protocols through VMs within Azure's Cloud.

   When finished, close the Remote Desktop connection, delete the Resource Group(s) we created at the beginning of